 To learn more about this library, you can check out its documentation.

-Install the pynput library using the pip install pynput
+Install the pynput library using the pip install pynputcommand.

 Step 2: Now that we have installed the required Python library, let’s import all the required packages.

-Step 3: In this step, we will specify the path to storing the log file.
+Step 3: This step will specify the path to storing the log file.
 This log file will include all the monitored keystrokes in the format specified.

 Now, we will call the on_press() function, which takes keys as parameters.